MattPinder/MastersProject/Scripts/README.md

            hypothetical proteins in the primary input file.
 Note: this file should not have more records in it than the primary input.

+## Limitations

+* The current version is only intended for use with GenBank files containing a single contig; multi-contig files will not be processed correctly.
+* The 'Translation' line of each locus is not correctly formatted; sequences are displayed on a single line rather than adding line breaks into long sequences.
+ * For the intended purpose - comprehension by the program [Pathway Tools] (http://brg.ai.sri.com/ptools/) - this formatting issue is irrelevant.

 ## Version history

 * Version 1